jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

 }
 ```

-This updated implementation creates and chicken-and-egg problem elsewhere.
-In `schedule_init`, pids are allocated for the idle processes with calls to `allocate_pid`.
-But not `allocate_pid` calls `alloc_obj` from the allocate module.
-The allocate module is initalized _after_ the schedule module, and must be because the schedule module initialized the `CURRENT` macro, enabling the per-CPU caches to be setup from CPU 0.
+This updated implementation creates a chicken-and-egg problem elsewhere.
+In `schedule_init`, PIDs are allocated for the idle processes with calls to `allocate_pid`.
+But now `allocate_pid` calls `alloc_obj` from the allocate module.
+The allocate module is initialized _after_ the schedule module, and must be because the schedule module initializes the `CURRENT` macro, enabling the per-CPU caches to be setup from CPU 0.
 So something has got to give.
-Many solutions exist, including deferred pid allocation.
-The one CheesecakeOS adopts currently is to simply assign the CPU number as the pid for the idle processes, and those pids are marked as in use during `pid_init`:
+Many solutions exist, including deferred PID allocation.
+The one CheesecakeOS adopts currently is to simply assign the CPU number as the `pid` for the idle processes, and those `pid`s are marked as in use during `pid_init`:

 ```C
 void pid_init()